Navigating Different Types of Massage Therapies

 Common massage therapies

-The most common type of message therapy in the U.S. is the Swedish massage, which typically is a whole-body massage designed to relax the muscles and joints.
+The most common type of massage therapy in the U.S. is the Swedish massage, which typically is a whole-body massage designed to relax the muscles and joints.

 Massage therapists use long, smooth strokes, kneading, and circular movements on superficial layers of muscle using massage lotion or oil.
 It is very gentle and relaxing and a good style of massage therapy for first-time clients.